 Your application to send to CPAM is formed of the following documents:

-- French employment contract or Cerfa host agreement (where applicable)
+• French employment contract and Cerfa host agreement (where applicable)

 Postal address :